deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ## Accessibility

-See http://defiscan.info/learn-more#accessibility for more guidance.

-- Restaking only one interface? managing positions through other frontends?
-- Operator and AVS through CLI, but basically pure on-chain actions
-- AVS manages own contracts
+There are no other frontends available for _Stakers_ and _Restakers_ to delegate and initiate withdrawal.
+The Eigenlayer protocol does not provide a frontend for _AVSs_ to manage their contracts as they can be highly customizable.

-CLI like self hosting (medium), because it's local, but not low risk, because if the CLI has a bug/vulnerability, there is no immediate backup
+For _Operators_ a CLI is available to interact with the Eigenlayer protocol, for configuration allocations, registering to _Operator Sets_ and to configure rewards.
+We argue that the option of a CLI is like self hosting (_Medium_), because it's local, but not low risk, because if the CLI has a bug/vulnerability, as there is no diversity in terms of execution of the _Operator_ actions.

-> Accessibility score: Low/Medium/High
+> Accessibility score: High

 ## Conclusion

-Some text in form of:

-The xyz protocol achieves High centralization risk scores for its Upgradeability, Autonomy and Exit Window dimensions.
-It thus ranks Stage 0.
+The Eigenlayer protocol achieves _High_ centralization risk scores for its _Upgradeability_, _Exit Window_ and _Accessibility_ dimensions.
+It achieves _Low_ centralization risk scores for its _Autonomy_ dimension.
+Eigenlayer overall ranks _Stage 0_.
+The impact of the _Upgradeability_ and _Exit Window_ on the overall score is _Medium_ (_Stage 1_), because the permission owners satisfy the _Security Council Requirements_.

-The protocol could reach Stage 1 by ...
+The protocol could reach Stage 1 by offering an alternative frontend or self-hosting option for _Stakers_ and _Restakers_ to manage their delegation and withdrawal.

 The project additionally could advance to Stage 2 if ...

 # Reviewer's Notes

-_Stakers_ denote users that deposit general ERC20 tokens in Eigenlayer to secure AVSs. _Restakers_ denote users that deposit beacon chain deposits or `LSTs` in Eigenlayer to secure AVSs.
+- _Stakers_ denote users that deposit general ERC20 tokens in Eigenlayer to secure AVSs. _Restakers_ denote users that deposit beacon chain deposits or `LSTs` in Eigenlayer to secure AVSs.
+- _AVSs_ are required to deploy their own smart contracts which interact with the Eigenlayer smart contracts.
+These smart contracts are not part of the Eigenlayer protocol and thus are not part of this review.

 # Protocol Analysis

+open todos:

+- add more details to dependencies
+  - set of contracts AVSs need
+  - how operators interact with AVSs
+- write up description to Eigenpods
+- clean up diagram

 - havent found usage of Timelock **so far** (admin is Operations Multisig) inside eigenlayer contracts, last call >180d ago
 - SignedDistributor was used for the EIGEN airdrop